Teascade/simplestatic/README.md

 Simple Static is also capable of serving other static content, but it's purpose is strictly to serve content like images for the main html file.

-Todos:
-- Add a configuration file for anyone who does not wish to use command-line arguments
-- (DONE) Add environment variable reading for additional configuration possibilities.
-- Add the capability of serving static content

 ## Configuring Simple Static

 Configuration can be done in three different ways.